VirtualEmbryo/foambryo2D/README.md

 ### foambryo-2d

-**foambryo-2d** is a python package based on Polyscope designed to infer surface tensions in 2D epithelial-cell-clusters `pip install foambryo-2d` It is the lightweight 2D adaptation of the 3d force-inference software [foambryo](todo)
+**foambryo-2d** is a python package based on Polyscope designed to infer surface tensions in 2D epithelial-cell-clusters `pip install foambryo-2d` It is the lightweight 2D adaptation of the 3d force-inference software [foambryo](todo), available soon.

-We rely on [delaunay-watershed](https://github.com/sacha-ichbiah/delaunay_watershed_2d), a tool we designed to reconstruct efficiently multimaterial meshes from instance segmentations.
+We rely on [delaunay-watershed](https://github.com/VirtualEmbryo/delaunay_watershed_2d), a tool we designed to reconstruct efficiently multimaterial meshes from instance segmentations.
 From these multimaterial meshes, we can efficiently and robustly extract junctional angles and invert **Young-Dupré** laws, to find back the physical parameters involved in the mechanical equilibrium: **surface tensions** $\gamma_{ij}$.

 ### Example